harsh-doshii/pennCoursePicker/README.md

 ## Running the Service

-To run the complete MyCoursePicker application:
+To run the complete PennCoursePicker application:

 ### Quick Start (Recommended)